honeycombio/honeycomb-opentelemetry-swift/README.md

 * `view.titleLabel.text` - The `text` of a `UIButton`'s `titleLabel`, e.g. `"Accessible Button"`
 * `view.name`: The "best" available name of the view, given the other identifiers, e.g. `"accessibleButton"`

+#### Session

+The default session manager will create a new session on startup and will expire the session after a timeout.
+You can call `setSessionTimeout` to set the timeout duration.

+ Spans will have the following attributes:
+* `session.id` will be added to spans

+You can subscribe to `.sessionStarted` and `sessionEnded` to be notified of session start and end events.
+For `.sessionStarted`:
+* `.object` constians the session just created
+* userInfo["previousSession"] contains the previous session or `nil` if there is no previous session.
+For `.sessionEnded`:
+* `.object` constians the session just eneded.

 ## Manual Instrumentation
 ### SwiftUI View Instrumentation